 JV This project was born from the understanding of the wine-making experience.
 It is a product that requires tranquility, patience and a process made of sensations.
 We believed that the building had to accompany somehow this process in harmony.
 For this reason we designed very logical building that raises from the ground, from humidity, to create an environment suitable for wine production.
 The other important aspect was depth, darkness and light.
 Coming out of the ground, the building is dark at its core and light at its access.

 We organized it in four naves.
-The first one for work, the second one is where the must is generated, the third is where the barrels are and wine rests for some time, and the fourth is the one for feasts, when you open a bottle.
-The winery is directly linked to the main house through an underground tunnel, and gives continuity between the house and the wine yards.
+The first one for work, the second one is where the must is generated, the third is where the barrels and wine rests for some time, and the fourth is hosts feasts, when you open a bottle.
+The winery is directly linked to the main house through an underground tunnel, and it gives continuity between the house and the wine yards.
 These naves open to the landscape.
 There is a moment where the building is very closed, like an animal crouched in the ground.
-Then it opens to connect to the fields.
+Then it opens up and connects to the fields.

 Brick is at the base of the constructive system we used.
 We built a series of perimetral vaults that allow to keep earth’s lateral stresses and let zenithal light in.
 A concrete structure holds the strength of earth in the underground part of the building.
 There are vaults made of hyperbolic arcs whose width changes in the service areas that host the technical machines in each nave.
-As if the building was a platform that retains water.
+The building is also a platform that retains water.

 VR For us is an important matter: the interpretation of landscape.
-On one side you have the specific area of Baix Empordà, that is one of the most characteristic areas in Catalonia.
-There is also another fact that gives sensuality that is the hàbit , that in this case is that love relationship that Jorge was talking about, the one that offers wine, one of life’s pleasures.
-Brick is a material that well adapts to issues such as the construction and cultural traditions.
+On one side you have the specific area of the Baix Empordà, that is one of the most characteristic areas in Catalonia.
+There is also another fact that gives sensuality that is the hàbit , that in this case is that love affair that Jorge was talking about, the one that offers wine, one of life’s pleasures.
+Brick is a material that well adapts to construction and cultural traditions.
 A place where brick is abundant.
 It offers some features very recognizable in its interiors, let’s say... a Catalan rurality.

 That open brick that you can see in malls with fake rural walls.
-There is a brick tradition that comes from modernism, that left us very important works of extraordinary sensuality.
+There is a brick tradition that comes from Modernism, that left us very important works of extraordinary sensuality.
 Just think of Gaudì and a series of people like Puig i Cadafalch, Domènech i Montaner, Josep Pujol... they all worked with brick.
 We, in particular, were inspired by a containment wall by Puig i Cadafalch that literally seduced us.
-A project is made of many ‘entrances’: the place sensuality, the place analysis, the functional program.
-In this sense Catalan’s brick tradition was fundamental to give this underground and humid atmosphere.
-The naves had sense in this context, since they hold the pressure from above and lateral.
+A project is made of many ‘entrances’: the place’s sensuality, the environmental analysis, the functional program.
+In this sense Catalan’s brick tradition was fundamental to achieve this underground and humid atmosphere.
+The naves made sense in this context, since they hold the pressure from above and from the sides.

 How does this building live today?

 JV It is a building without coatings.
 When all materials are true, and express their own essence, life continues well, they grow old very well.
-Today the winery is in good shape, it getting old in a good way for its material quality.
+Today the winery is in good shape, it’s getting old in a good way for its material quality.
 They are what they are, they are what they want, without manipulations.
 Brick, concrete, wood and metal.
-It’s a very logical shape that creates its space in earth, like hands that push matter out, to leave space to the body, and keep it comfortable.
+It’s a very logical shape that creates its space in earth, like hands that push matter out, to leave room for the body and keep it comfortable.